-During amniotic infection syndrome, a bacterial colonization of the fetal membranes occurs.
-Usually, this happens due to the ascension of bacteria through the vagina.
-Moreover, a hematogenic spread of bacteria from another source of infection is possible.
-For example, a spread from the urogenital tract.
+Bacterial colonization of the fetal membranes occurs during the amniotic infection syndrome.
+Usually, this is caused by the ascension of bacteria through the vagina.
+Moreover, a hematogenic spread of bacteria from another source of infection is possible, e.g., from the urogenital tract.

-Infections signs such as fever, a painful uterus, and bad smelling fluorine can be determined.
-A rupture of the membrane is also possible.
+Signs of infection such as fever, a painful uterus, and bad-smelling fluorine can be determined.
+Rupture of the membrane is also possible.

-A premature rupture is excluded diagnostically and a bacteriological smear is taken from the pregnant woman.
-In certain time periods, infectious disease markers such as CRP, leukocytes and the blood sedimentation speed should be controlled.
-The fetus should be monitored cardiotocographically.
-During this, it is very important to control if a loss of oscillation happens or if the baseline rises.
+Premature rupture of the membrane is excluded diagnostically and a bacteriologic smear is taken from the pregnant woman.
+In certain periods, infectious disease markers such as C-reactive protein (CRP), leukocytes, and the blood sedimentation speed should be controlled.
+The fetus should be monitored by cardiotocography.
+During this procedure, it is very important to monitor a loss of oscillation or a rise in the baseline.

-After birth, all findings should be given to the pediatrician in order to assure an intensive care of the newborn child.
+After birth, all findings should be given to the pediatrician to ensure the intensive care of the newborn child.

-Typical causes of the amniotic infection syndrome are, inter alia, Gardnerella vaginalis, Enterobacteriaceae and streptococci.
+Typical causes of the amniotic infection syndrome are, among others, Gardnerella vaginalis, Enterobacteriaceae, and streptococci.

-In a case of suspected streptococcus infection (type B) of the mother sub, part ampicillin should be given.
-After birth, the newborn child should be monitored for infection signs.
+In a case of suspected streptococcal infection (type B) of the mother sub, part ampicillin should be given.
+After birth, the newborn child should be monitored for signs of infection.